nalej/docs/docs/platformer/platformer.md

 ## The platform plan file

 To define the platform you want to deploy using Nalej, Platformer uses a YAML **plan file** where all the required information for a platform is defined.
+We recommend to keep a copy of the plan file as a backup, in case something goes wrong during the installation.

 The file is divided in three different parts: **management**, **organization** and **application**.